badu/gorm/README.md

 # Comments and thoughts
 - Generated SQL let's the SQL engine cast : SELECT * FROM aTable WHERE id = '1' (id being int).
 I think it's a bad practice and it should be fixed
+- I'm almost convinced that default Callbacks should be Scope methods : handleHasOnePreload, handleHasManyPreload, handleBelongsToPreload, handleManyToManyPreload are all in Scope, but called from preloadCallback in callback_functions.go.
+Anyway, callbacks needs reconsideration - it has good parts (customization) and bad parts
+ (the separation is artificial, since if you remove default callbacks, gorm won't work as intended)
+- There are so many checks all over the place, which show insecurity.
+For example, we know what's to know about a StructField - maybe it's best to have the dereferenced pointer to the struct/slice kept inside.
+Same goes for Scope...

 # Breaking changes
 - DB struct - renamed to DBCon, since that is what it represents
 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 07.11.2016
+- [x] ParseFieldStructForDialect() moved to struct_field.go from utils.go
+- [x] makeSlice() moved to struct_field.go from utils.go
+- [x] indirect() from utils.go, swallowed where needed (shows logic better when dereferencing pointer)
+- [x] file for expr struct (will add more functionality)
+- [x] cloneWithValue() method in db.go

 ## 06.11.2016
 - [x] got rid of parseTagSetting method from utils.go